osism/documentation/source/configuration/initial-creation.rst

 .. code-block:: console

-   $ pip install cookiecutter oslo.utils pycrypto pyyaml ruamel.yaml python-gilt
+   $ pip install cookiecutter oslo.utils pycrypto pyyaml ruamel.yaml python-gilt paramiko

 When you run cookiecutter, you are asked for the information you collected before.
 A list with all queries can be found in the ``cookiecotter.json`` configuration file.